Crystalwarrior/KFO-Server/README.md

     - Lists all available music lists as established in `config/music_lists.yaml`.
 * **nsd_info**
     - Returns details about your NSD.
+* **nsd_leave**
+    - Makes you leave your NSD.
+    - You will no longer be able to interact with the NSD, but you will still see messages of the NSD, provided you stay in the NSD area.
+    - If you are the last player to leave the NSD, it will be automatically destroyed.
 * **online**
     - Returns how many players are online.
 * **party**